Dstv1831/holbertonschool-printf/README.md

 ## Limitations

-This lightweight, easy to use implementation relies on the fact that it does not support all specifiers from the standard printf (e.g., %f, %x, %u), nor the flags, width, length or precision modifiers.
+This lightweight and user-friendly implementation focuses on simplicity by supporting a subset of the standard printf specifiers.
+By omitting specifiers like %f, %x, and %u, as well as flags, width, length, and precision modifiers, it ensures ease of use and optimal performance.
 ___